AtActionPark/Pianissimo/README.md

 # Solfege

-Helpers for interval, chords and scales building
+Set of solfege helpers for notes, intervals, chords and scales